ngrq123/bright-chatbot-tutorial/README.md

 ### Deciphering Postbacks and Accessing Payload

 Postbacks are buttons with a `payload`, and a **postback event** is triggered when users interact with postback buttons.

+> Postbacks are not utterances - they will not be able to be trained on, and will not be passed through the `Wit.ai` NLP model.

 In order to retrieve the content of a postback, we will access the `postback` attribute of the `webhook_event` object.

 In the `postback` object, there are two attributes: `title` and `payload`, which are both defined in the **postback button** object.